hinsoned/Active_Recall_Pro/README.md

     - Display greeting to user
     - Display total number of cards
     - Display most recently added card?
-    - Graph of cards studied in last month?
 10. Enable Images in flashcards
     - Create branch
 11. Enable flashcards to be organized in to decks